-Can tea leaves and tea be left in a purple clay teapot overnight?
+Can tea leaves and tea water be left in a purple clay teapot overnight?
 The answer is no.

 When nourishing a teapot, the hot tea infusion penetrates the pores as steam evaporates, bringing out tea oils onto the surface of the pot.
 Repeated wiping with a tea cloth forms a patina.